As an Amazon Associate I earn from qualifying purchases.

 How are you dressed when you interact with your clients?

-You do not need a uniform, but you need to have on real clothes.
+You do not need a uniform, but you need to wear professional looking clothes.
 If you can get some shirts embroidered or t-shirts printed, you will be more easily identified and your logo can start becoming recognized. check out affiliate links)